marwan-elabhar/exam-monitoring/README.md

 └── types/                # TypeScript type definitions for the application
 ```

+## Trade-off Decisions

+### 1. No Authentication (Scope vs. Value)

+**Decision:** Skipped login/authentication for the MVP.

+**Why:** The core objective was the real-time monitoring dashboard itself.
+Adding authentication would have required:

+- Login/signup flows
+- Session management
+- Protected routes
+- Role-based access control (RBAC)

+**Production alternative:** Integrate with enterprise SSO (Auth0/Okta) with role-based access.
+Proctors see assigned
+sessions, supervisors see all sessions plus team metrics.

+---

+### 2. Single Dashboard for Both Roles

+**Decision:** Built one unified dashboard for proctors and operations supervisors.

+**Why:** The requirements listed both as primary users, but their needs overlap ~90%.
+Both need:

+- Real-time session visibility
+- Risk indicators
+- Incident investigation
+- Proctor actions (warn/terminate)

+Building separate dashboards would duplicate code and create maintenance overhead.
+A unified view keeps the interface
+clean and reduces cognitive load.

+**Production alternative:** Add supervisor-specific panels (proctor utilization, team performance, audit logs) as
+collapsible sections or tabs within the same dashboard.

+---

+### 3. Header-Only Layout (No Sidebar)

+**Decision:** Used a header + filter bar layout instead of a sidebar navigation.

+**Why:**

+- Proctors monitor a **single view** (live sessions)
+- Sidebar steals ~250px of table width on desktop
+- Filters in header are 1-click accessible vs hamburger menu (2 clicks)
+- Mobile: stacked header provides all functionality without navigation clutter

+---

+### 4. Slideout vs New Page for Session Details

+**Decision:** Used a slideout overlay instead of a new route (`/session/:id`).

+**Why:**

+- Maintains table context (proctor doesn't lose their place)
+- Faster to open and close (no page navigation)
+- Preserves filter and sort state
+- Better mobile experience (slides up from bottom)

+---

 ## Getting Started

 To run the project locally, follow these steps.